Plugin Check

 All development for this plugin is handled via GitHub any issues or pull requests should be posted there.

-What if the plugin reports as “error” something that’s correct?
+What if the plugin reports something that’s correct as an “error” or “warning”?

-We strived to write a plugin in a way that minimizes false positives but If you find one, please report it in the GitHub repo.
+We strive to write a plugin in a way that minimizes false positives but if you find one, please report it in the GitHub repo.
+For certain false positives, such as those detected by PHPCodeSniffer, you may be able to annotate the code to ignore the specific problem for a specific line.

 Why does it flag something as bad?

 It’s not flagging “bad” things, as such.
-The plugin check is designed to be a non-perfect way to test for compliance with the Plugin Review guidelines.
+Plugin Check is designed to be a non-perfect way to test for compliance with the Plugin Review guidelines, as well as additional plugin development best practices in accessibility, performance, security and other areas.
 Not all plugins must adhere to these guidelines.
 The purpose of the checking tool is to ensure that plugins uploaded to the central WordPress.org plugin repository meet the latest standards of WordPress plugin and will work on a wide variety of sites.

 Many sites use custom plugins, and that’s perfectly okay.
 But plugins that are intended for use on many different kinds of sites by the public need to have a certain minimum level of capabilities, in order to ensure proper functioning in many different environments.
 The Plugin Review guidelines are created with that goal in mind.